grow-graphics/gd/Readme.md

 examples you can contribute are more than welcome.

-The next best thing you can do to help is improve the Variant packages, these are general-purpose packages inspired by the Godot engine's Variant type.
+The next best thing you can do to help is improve the Variant packages, these are general-purpose packages inspired by the Godot engine's Variant types.
 Specifically any changes you can make to optimize functionality and/or improve test coverage of these packages is more than welcome (such as specialized assembly routines for vector operations, anyone?).